 -Starve your distractions, feed your focus.”
 Daniel Goleman

 Procrastination, defined as the action of delaying or postponing something, appears to be a universal human problem.
 We all struggle to get moving on the next important task — the school or work project, paying our bills, or having a difficult conversation with someone.
-Everyone puts things off until the last minute sometimes but procrastinators chronically avoid difficult, or apparently difficult, tasks and deliberately look for distractions.
+Everyone puts things off until the last minute sometimes, but procrastinators chronically avoid difficult, or apparently difficult, tasks and deliberately look for distractions.

 For people in sex addiction recovery, procrastinating proves to be quite dangerous.
 People can suffer as much from the things we fail to do as the things they do.
 This certainly rings true for people who are recovering from sexual compulsion behavior.
 Putting off getting help keeps you stuck in the cycle of addiction.
 If you are in sex addiction recovery, putting off your 12-step work or not really engaging yourself in your personal counseling also keeps you stuck.
 In order to maintain sobriety and improve your life, you will need to take regular action.
 Failure to take this action can mean that your sobriety is compromised and you stand the risk of relapsing.

 So, why do we do it?
 Continue to put off today for tomorrow?
 Important, immediate tasks and projects can bring up unpleasant emotions.
 For example, you’re sitting with a work or school deadline and as you try to work on it feelings of stress and anxiety come up.
 To put off these unpleasant feelings, you postpone, you delay, you procrastinate.
 Your deadline now looms larger and the unpleasant feelings ramp up.
-If you struggle with online pornography, you may know this as the “alt-tab” effect, as you toggle between your project and the various browser tabs of porn you now have open.
-Much like the pornography you are looking at, procrastination serves as a coping mechanism to help you avoid these strong emotions.
+If you struggle with a porn obsession, you may know this as the “alt-tab” effect, as you toggle between your project and the various browser tabs of porn you now have open.
+Much like the pornography you are looking at, procrastination serves as a coping mechanism to help you avoid dealing with these strong emotions.

 Let’s review the cycle and the relationship between procrastinating and addiction.

-- You are faced with a high priority action
+- You are faced with a high-priority action

 - Unpleasant feelings arise